canonical/hardware-api/client/README.md

 dpkg-buildpackage -S #-k=<key-to-sign> if you have more than one GPG key for the specified DEBEMAIL
 ```

-You can also `lintian --pedantic` to staticly check the files under the `debian/` dir.
+You can also `lintian --pedantic` to staticly check the files under
+the `debian/` dir.

-### Testing your package
+### Testing the package build

-You can test your package and build it with the [sbuild](https://wiki.debian.org/sbuild) tool.
+You can test your package and build it with the
-In this example, we do it for oracular distro, but you can replace it with the desired one:
+[sbuild](https://wiki.debian.org/sbuild) tool.
+In this example, we do
+it for oracular distro, but you can replace it with the desired one:

 ```bash
 sudo apt install sbuild mmdebstrap uidmap